 To make this special wine, a huge copper cauldron gently cooks the grape juice.
 Slowly, the juice will reduce and concentrate.
 The cellar master carefully watches over the brew, and when its taste and golden color are perfect, the juice will be transferred to vats.

 The slow, capricious fermentation inside the oak barrels will transform the juice into sunset wine.

 The very specific flavors of sunset wine inspired the Cheylan family to place the barrels in the Provence sun to further develop the unique flavors.
 Every year, barrels of sunset wine are purposefully exposed to the elements in order to enhance the taste qualities.
 The wine evolves inside the barrels, taking advantage of the natural micro-oxygenation of the oak barrel.

 Every year for the past 25 years, a few barrels of sunset wine are isolated and exposed to the elements.
 The wine will evolve in the barrels, benefit from the natural micro-oxygenation of the oak barrel and be transformed.
 The alchemy happens slowly, very slowly.

 Inside the vinegar factory, everything is carefully monitored: the evolution of the wines, the taste, the color, the concentration, and the acetic bite.

 For several months, there is nothing to offer.
 It takes time for nature to do its job.

-Just as in the vineyards of Modena, making cooked wine is an art.
+Just as in the vineyards of Modena, making sunset wine is an art.
 This is what the Cheylan family wanted to perpetuate: the art of developing an exceptional product despite the uncertainties and surprises.
 It is a real challenge to acquire this level of expertise.
 The master vinegar maker Laure Faure is proud to take part in this adventure.
 The objective always remains the same--to offer another quality item, another quintessential byproduct of the vine.